Sudheesh02/AMPscan/README.md

 # AMPscan: Binary Antimicrobial Peptide Classifier

-Short name: **AMPscan**

-Official SIH title: *AI-Based Protein and Biomolecule Classification Assistant*.
+Official SIH Internal Hackathon (PS20) title: *AI-Based Protein and Biomolecule Classification Assistant*.

 **Scope:** peptides of length **5–100 aa**, binary **AMP vs non-AMP**.
 Not all proteins, not Gene Ontology, not Pfam, not a wet-lab assay.